-In either case of termination (i.e. without cause or pursuant to a Change of Control) (a) Mr. Werger's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) twenty-four months, and (b) any amounts paid by the Company will be calculated using the SW New Salary.
+In either case of termination (i.e. without cause or pursuant to a Change of Control) Mr. Werger's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) twenty-four months.

-In the case of resignation by Mr. Werger within 12 months of a Change of Control (a) Mr. Werger's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) eighteen months, and (b) any amounts paid by the Company will be calculated using the SW New Salary.
+In the case of resignation by Mr. Werger within 12 months of a Change of Control, Mr. Werger's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) eighteen months.